LLNL/ExaCA/README.md

     .. ;
 make install
 ```
-And build ExaCA with the same compiler:
+And build ExaCA, where the only difference from above is the `hipcc` compiler:
 ```
 # Change this path to Kokkos installation
 export KOKKOS_INSTALL_DIR=./kokkos/build/install